charissehung/charissehung.github.io/_posts/2021-04-30-Exploring-Spectral-Clustering.md

 ### Creating the Binary Normalized Cut Objective

-Now that we have created functions for the cut and volume terms, we can but these together to caluculate the binary normalized cut objective of matrix **A** with clustering vector y.
+Now that we have created functions for the cut and volume terms, we can but these together to calculate the binary normalized cut objective of matrix **A** with clustering vector y.

 ```python
 def normcut(A, y):